ferseiti/reproducibility/README.md

 Note that the port 12345 can be changed if 1234 is already in use by your OS.

+Once in the jupyter, open deliver/Final_Version.ipynb and run the paper.

 ## Workflow

 <img src="figures/workflow.png" />